 When a person is sentenced to “actual” imprisonment, this means doing time in prison.
 The court must impose a term of imprisonment within the parameters of the legislative provisions for the offence.
 The term must be more than the minimum period set by the legislation and must not exceed the maximum period.
 A conviction is always recorded when a person is sentenced to imprisonment.

 When a person is sentenced to less than one year of imprisonment in Queensland, the court can make an Intensive Correction Order.
 This means that the term is served in the community under the close supervision of the Department of Corrections and with strict conditions.
 Offenders are required to report to their supervisor regularly and may also be required to abide by other conditions, such as attending rehabilitation programs and/or counselling or performing community service.

 When a person is sentenced to imprisonment for up to five years, the court may order that all or part of the term be suspended for a set period.
-If the offender commits an offence punishable by imprisonment during the period that the sentence is suspended for, they will be ordered to serve the term of imprisonment as well as any further sentence imposed for the new offence.
+If the offender commits an offence punishable by imprisonment during the suspension period, they will be ordered to serve the term of imprisonment as well as any further sentence imposed for the new offence.